Unity-Technologies/com.unity.probuilder/Documentation~/workflow-edit-tasks.md

   On the other hand, if you are working on an uneven or multi-sided wall, such as a castle or church wall, this strategy is preferable:

-  * Use the [Insert Edge Loop](Edge_InsertLoop.md) tool to create two vertical edges.
+  * Use the [Insert Edge Loop](Edge_InsertLoop.md) action to create two vertical edges.
 Do the same on the horizontal plane (two for a window, one for a door).
   * Adjust the loops so that the resulting hole is the right size and location for a window or a door.
   * Select the face of the hole and press **Backspace**.
 If necessary, from the other side of the wall, [delete the face](Face_Delete.md) on the other side.